deveshgoyal1000/nuxtapp/README.md

 # Medical Imaging App

 The **Medical Imaging App** is a modern web application designed to handle medical images such as DICOM files.
-It offers features for image manipulation, DICOM metadata display, and real-world measurement conversions.
+It offers features for image manipulation DICOM metadata display and real-world measurement conversions.
 Built with Nuxt 3, the app leverages cutting-edge tools for seamless functionality.

 ---